-Above: The croft called Callakille, at one time a small farm holding, sits on the edge of the water overlooking the sound.
+Above: Known as Callakille, the croft (as small farm holdings are called in these parts), sits on the edge of the water overlooking the sound.

 Above: The dining room features an antique table and ladderback chairs with rush seating.

-Above: Brown mixes modern finds with rustic pieces, including locally made goods.
+Above: Owner Rosie Brown mixes modern finds with rustic pieces, including locally made goods.

-Above: The living room has a wood-burning stove, seated in the home's original fireplace, which has a wood mantelpiece and surround.
+Above: The living room has a wood-burning stove seated in the original fireplace, which retains its wooden mantelpiece.

 Above: Tord Boontje’s Garland Light is a nice touch above a simple wood bed.

-Above: A deerskin softens the floor (Papa Stour sells Deerskins from the Scottish Highlands for £85; delivery to the UK only) .
+Above: A deerskin softens the floor (Papa Stour sells Deerskins from the Scottish Highlands for £85; delivery to the UK only).

 N.B.: This post is an update; the original story ran on October, 20 2008.